sd-pub/DataStructures-lab-ACS-CA/README.md

-# data-structures-skel
+# data-structures-laboratory-CA
-This repo includes the skel for the Data Structures class
+This repo includes the solutions for the sd-laboratories for ACS Computer Science - series CA.